 Specialized’s integrated battery design keeps the center of gravity where it belongs.
 Under your butt.

-Whatever speed you choose, and whatever road you tackle, the Turbo Como is more agile than you’d expect from a bike meant for commuting.
+Whatever speed you choose, and whatever road you tackle, the Turbo Como is more agile than you’d expect.
 Specialized’s integrated battery design keeps the center of gravity where it belongs – under your butt.
 The bike’s low weight helps, at it tips the scale at a modest 45 pounds.
 That’s 10 pounds less than a comparable bike from Pedego and more in line with the Swagtron EB12, a less expensive bike with a small battery and motor.